Artifact - 128/96/116mm, 19mR@174cm

 The Artifact is an all-around, every day, New England ripper.

-**NOTE: When selecting your skis you get to pick which topsheet color, base color, and AMALGAM inlay color you'd like your skis to be.
-Choose from 4 colors for your topsheet, and one of numerous combinations for the base.
+**NOTE: When selecting your skis you get to pick which color topsheet and base you'd like your skis to be.
+Choose from 2 different colors for your topsheet, and one of the numerous color combinations for the base.
 Scroll thru pictures above to see examples (base colors are chosen once added to your cart).

 After a lot of time researching, prototyping, and testing, we arrived at the design for the perfect New England ski.
 We call it the Artifact, our most popular model.

 We built a ski that is so versatile you can ski it everyday, every way, and it just won’t quit.
 The Artifact isn’t part of a quiver; it is the quiver.